 Antique Barnwood Siding is one of the most popular rustic siding options available.
 It is available in random or specific widths and various colors and textures.
-Available Configurations: Board-and-Bat, Board-on-Board, Board-to-Board, Shiplap, Wedgelap.
+Available Configurations: Board-and-Bat, Board-on-Board, Board-to-Board, and Shiplap.

-We sort our Antique Barnwood into three general categories: Gray Rough, Brown Rough and Smooth Brown/Gray (heavier to browns).
+We sort our Antique Barnwood into three general categories: Gray Rough, Brown Rough and Smooth Brown/Gray (often heavier to browns.)
 You are, of course, welcome to mix and match any of the colors/textures for your particular application.

 Are you wanting that Antique Barnwood "look" but at a more aggressive price point?
 Be sure to check out our NatureAged Barnwood and WeatheredBlend Barnwood for products designed to give you the best value for your dollar!

 |Species||Mixed Species.
 May include Pines, Firs, Spruce, Larch, Oak, Elm, Hickory, Hemlock, Ash, Maple, Beech, Poplar, Cedar, Redwood, Cypress, and/or other species.
 Generally heavy to (or even exclusively) softwoods unless hardwoods are specifically ordered.
 Trestlewood can include hardwoods at its discretion.
 Trestlewood generally does not sort its weathered lumber products by species (its focus is on look, not species) and is, therefore, generally not in a position to provide weathered lumber in a specific species.
 Mixed Species means that any combination of species (including all one species) is allowed.|

 |Source||Barns, corncribs, stables, mills, fences, homes, and other buildings and agricultural/industrial/construction structures and materials from different locations in North America; can include lumber which is resawn from reclaimed timber/poles/lumber and then laid out to weather.|